craft-forge/filament-translation-manager-docs/README.md

 ## Authorization

-Access to the translation manager can be restricted using the `authorize` method.
+Access to the plugin can be restricted using the `authorize` method.
 The closure receives the authenticated user and should return `true` to grant access:

 ```php
 FilamentTranslationManagerPlugin::make()